Tularosa Basin: Geography

-The Tularosa Basin is located primarily in Otero County.
+The Tularosa Basin is located primarily in Otero County, New Mexico.
 It covers about 6500 sqmi (35% larger than Connecticut).
-It lies between the Sacramento Mountains to the east, and the San Andres and Oscura Mountains to the west.
+It lies between the Sacramento Mountains to the east, the Sierra Blanca to the northeast, and the San Andres and Oscura Mountains to the west.
 The basin stretches about 150 mi north–south, and at its widest is about 60 mi east-west.
 It is geologically considered part of the Rio Grande Rift zone, which widens there due to the slight clockwise rotation of the Colorado Plateau tectonic plate.

 Notable features of the basin include White Sands National Park, Oliver Lee Memorial State Park, the Carrizozo Malpais lava flow, Holloman Air Force Base, and the White Sands Missile Range with the historic Trinity nuclear test Site.
 Tularosa Creek flows westward into the Tularosa Basin just north of the village of Tularosa.
-The distinct northwestern New Mexico Tularosa River is located in Catron County.
+(The distinct northwestern New Mexico Tularosa River is not located in the basin, but rather in Catron County.)

 Hydrologically, the Tularosa Basin is an endorheic basin, as no water flows out of it.
 The basin is closed to the north by Chupadera Mesa and to the south by the broad flat 4000-foot-elevation plain between the Franklin and Hueco Mountains, with the conventional boundary taken to be the New Mexico–Texas border.
 Surface water that does not evaporate or soak into the ground eventually accumulates at playas (intermittently dry lake beds), the largest of which is Lake Lucero, at 3888 feet elevation, at the southwest end of the White Sands dunes.
 The White Sands are a 710-km2 (275-mi2) field of white sand dunes composed of gypsum crystals.
 To the north of Lake Lucero are extensive alkali flats, which produce additional gypsum for wind deposition on the dunes.

+The town of Carrizozo at the northern edge of the basin has an elevation of 5545 ft.
+Near Carrizozo is the Carrizozo volcanic field, an elongated 5,000 year old lava flow with a length of 42 m.